mathewgomas-alfred/mathewgomas.io/tutorials/flat-coloring.rst

 Disadvantages
 """""""""""""

 Again, not great with gaps or details.
-And it works best with aliased line-art.
+And it works best with aliased line art.

 Selections
 ----------